kongra/clongra/README.md

 # clongra

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library that holds my general-purpose stuff.

 ## Usage

-FIXME
+(use 'clongra.core)

 ## License